The Light in the Dark: Plot

-(* This segment is not in the condensed version: Seeing Bessie needs medical care, Tony Pantelli tries to raise money by stealing the chalice and selling it to a pawnshop.
+Seeing Bessie needs medical care, Tony Pantelli tries to raise money by stealing the chalice and selling it to a pawnshop.
 The police later recover the chalice in a raid on the pawnbroker's shop.
 News of the cup's mysterious healing powers, and the way it glows in the dark, reaches the newspapers.
 The police return it to Ashe, who keeps it in his home on a mantle shelf.

-(* The edited version picks up again here: From her sick bed, Bessie reads about Ashe finding the Holy Grail in a newspaper.
+From her sick bed, Bessie reads about Ashe finding the Holy Grail in a newspaper.
 After Bessie tells Tony the legend of the Holy Grail, he steals the chalice, this time planning to use its magical powers to cure Bessie's heart failure.
 She touches the glowing cup and makes an instant recovery, but Tony is caught with the goods and put on trial for the theft.
 During the trial, Bessie and Ashe are reunited, and when Ashe has a religious conversion upon seeing the cup glow in the courtroom, he refuses to press charges against Tony who is released from custody.
 Tony leaves the courthouse heartbroken, after watching Bessie and Ashe embracing.
 Tony saved Bessie's life and reunited the two lovers, but at the end of the film, he walks out of the courthouse all alone.

-(* The following scene was allegedly in the long version of the film: Later, the pawnbroker, now in Sing Sing prison, confesses that the mysterious glow was from some radium he had placed in the chalice.)
+Later, the pawnbroker, now in Sing Sing prison, confesses that the mysterious glow was from some radium he had placed in the chalice.